aacalanche/GlobeTrotter/README.md

 ## 📊 Experimental Results and Analysis

 - The application was tested across multiple deployment environments including local development (Windows) and Vercel's Linux-based production infrastructure
-- Key engineering challenges resolved include SSR/prerender compatibility with Supabase's JWT-based browser client, platform-specific npm binary conflicts (`@tailwindcss/oxide-win32-x64-msvc`), and dynamic routing with Next.js App Router
+- Key engineering challenges resolved include SSR/prerender compatibility with Supabase's JWT-based browser client, platform-specific npm binary conflicts, and dynamic routing with Next.js App Router
 - All pages use `force-dynamic` rendering and client-side data fetching via `useEffect` to ensure compatibility with Vercel's edge deployment model
 - The app handles group trips with real-time vote aggregation, live leaderboard ranking, and per-member participation tracking

-> If you would like to discuss the architecture, design decisions, or HCI evaluation in more detail, feel free to reach out.
+> If you would like to discuss the architecture, design decisions, or evaluation in more detail, feel free to reach out.

 ---